Emilie Pickens Scholarship

 The Queens Chapter of Jack and Jill of America, Inc. was chartered in June 1952.
 The chapter was established under the guidance of Emilie Pickens.
 Mrs. Pickens was the first Vice President of the national organization, as well as the organization’s second National President.
 In 2016, the Queens Chapter established the Emilie Pickens Scholarship Program in honor of her contributions and to support deserving high school students entering a four-year college as a freshman in the Fall.

-The Queens Chapter of Jack and Jill of America, Inc., will award up to $1,000.00 in scholarships to three (3) eligible high school graduates who reside in Queens County, New York and meet the eligibility requirements.
+The Queens Chapter of Jack and Jill of America, Inc. will award up to $1,000.00 in scholarship money to three (3) eligible high school graduates who reside in Queens County, New York and meet the eligibility requirements.